BANCUNGUYE66/Math-magician/README.md

 ## 📖 Math Magician <a name="about-project"></a>

+**[MATH-MAGICIAN]** is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to Make simple calculations and Read a random math-related quote.

 ## 🛠 Built With  VSCode  <a name="Built With VSCode"></a>

 ### HTML/CSS, javascript, Webpack <a name="tech-stack"></a>